Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Truly Q-based Distribution Matching via Value Flow

-In this part, we demonstrate that Bellman constraints, the key difference between Dual Q-DM and IQ-Learn, are crucial for generalization beyond demonstrations.
-We begin by defining a class of MDPs called transition-discriminative MDPs (TD MDPs), which we use to characterize the generalization behavior.
+In this subsection, we demonstrate that value flow, the propagation of learning signals from demonstrated to unvisited states through Bellman constraints, is the central mechanism underlying generalization beyond demonstrations.
+We begin by defining a class of MDPs called transition-discriminative MDPs (TD MDPs), which we use to characterize when value flow enables effective generalization.

 \begin{defn}[TD MDPs] Consider a deterministic expert policy $\piE$.
 We define the set of expert-reachable states as $\gS^{\expert}_{h+1} = \{s_{h+1}: \exists s_h \in \gS_h, P (s_{h+1} | s_h, \piE (s_h)) > 0 \}$.
 A transition-discriminative MDP satisfies the following two properties: \begin{itemize} \item $\forall h \in [H-1], s_{h} \in \gS_{h}, s^{\expert}_{h+1} \in \gS^{\expert}_{h+1}$,